Information for new students

 We process all residence permit applications based on studying as urgent.
 To follow the progress of your application, log on to your electronic account.
 You can also find updates on application queues at www.migri.fi.
 Remember that telephone or e-mail inquiries will not make the process faster.

 If your application is approved, you will get a biometric residence permit card.
 The card is manufactured in Finland and delivered to the Finnish embassy.
 It’s not possible to expedite the delivery of the card or collect the card from Finland.
-All students must wait for the residence permit card.
+You cannot come to Finland without the residence permit card.

 HOW TO PREPARE A PERFECT APPLICATION?